-NB: these pictures were taken before the Makette brake shoes were installed.
+NB: these pictures were taken before the Makette brake blocks were installed.

 The column which received the old coupling by screwing was levelled to the body bottom.
 It is drilled at ø 3 and then receives a piece of Bic cartridge more flexible which will accept the Parker screw without too much force.